 Using this type of heatmaps, we can find out where our customers paid most of their attention.
-Hover maps show where our customers move and hold their mouses.
+Hover maps show where our customers move and hold their mouse devices.
 This is directly relevant to their attention and what they are looking at.
-Therefore, this is more popular between all three and gathers more detailed information.
+Therefore, this is more popular among all three and gathers more detailed information.

 How Does a Heat Map Work?

 As I mentioned before, heat maps are some visualization tools that make the data representation much more understandable.
 They use the old “cold and hot” method where the places that are more visited or clicked are hotter.
 Thus, the less clicked or visited parts of the page are colder or blue in color.